 In an ambitious marketing world, it is important for businesses to learn how to differentiate their products and services in order to effectively engage and retain customers.

 Companies are constantly adapting to changes in the market and as a result, they adjust what they sell and how they sell it.

 Product differentiation is a process used by businesses to distinguish a product or service from other similar ones attainable in the market.

 This process is essentially what gives your brand the upper hand.
 If you can find a way to differentiate your business from the next one that does something similar, you’re already on track for even more success.

-Here are 6 sustainable ways your company can differentiate their products in a competitive market.
+Here are 6 credible and sustainable ways your company can differentiate their products in a competitive market:

 Consumers no longer just care about the brand, product or service they are buying.

 They also take into consideration who they are buying the product from, and what that company stands for.